NS-NS Spacetimes from Amplitudes: Introduction

 Now, we turn to a crucial issue facing any application of three-point amplitudes.
 This issue is that, for real kinematics in Lorentzian signature, the on-shell constraints on the three particles force the energy of the massless particle (photon, graviton or scalar) to vanish.
 This fact forces us to consider an analytic continuation away from Lorentzian signature, as is familiar from the BCFW recursion relations~\cite{bcfw}.
 In our case, we could consider a complex contour of integration, but as in~\cite{Monteiro:2020plf} we choose instead to work in ``split'' metric signature\footnote{For related works on split signature and its application, see also \cite{Srednyak:2013ylj,Mason:2005qu,Barrett:1993yn, Atanasov:2021oyu,Crawley:2021auj,Guevara:2021yud}.} $(+,+,-,-)$.
 We may analytically continue from this signature back to the physically-relevant Lorentzian case.
-However, it may be worth remarking that split signature spacetimes have their own significance in general relativity, playing a role for example in the definition of Plebanski coordinates \cite{Chong:2004}.
+However, it may be worth remarking that split signature spacetimes have their own significance in general relativity: for example, real double-Kerr-Schild coordinates are available in split signature for certain spacetimes~\cite{Plebanski:1976gy,Chong:2004}.\footnote{This requires the existence of two null vector fields that are mutually orthogonal, which is impossible in Lorentzian signature.}

 Finally, we will also consider the relation of our formalism for the classical double copy, based on scattering amplitudes in momentum space, to position-space prescriptions.
 In particular, we will see that it provides an on-shell momentum space version of the convolutional prescription of \cite{Anastasiou:2014qba,LopesCardoso:2018xes,Anastasiou:2018rdx,Borsten:2019prq,Borsten:2020xbt,Borsten:2021zir}.
-Another natural question is why some solutions admit an equivalent double copy interpretation that is local in position space (i.e.~not written as a convolution), as in the Kerr-Schild double copy \cite{Monteiro:2014cda} and in the original application of the Weyl double copy \cite{typed}.
+Another natural question is why some solutions admit an equivalent double copy interpretation that is local in position space (i.e.~not written as a convolution), as in the Kerr-Schild double copy \cite{Monteiro:2014cda} and in the original application of the Weyl double copy \cite{Luna:2018dpt}.
 For various examples, we will identify the property of the solutions that allows for this simplicity.

 The structure of our paper is as follows.
 We will begin with a short overview which aims to give the reader a bird's eye view of the main ideas in our paper.
 In section~\ref{sec:generalisedCurvature}, we explain the geometric construction of the generalised curvature relevant when axions and dilatons are included in the double copy, thereby introducing a key tool which we will use in the remainder of the article.
 We move on, in section~\ref{sec:22}, to review point charges in split signature and the determination of curvatures using amplitudes in that signature.
 In section~\ref{sec:YMamps}, we describe the family of gauge solutions of interest to us.
 The double copy of these solutions is the content of section~\ref{sec:doublecopy}.
 We work in the context of NS-NS gravity for generality.
 In section~\ref{sec:heterotic}, we study the asymmetric double copy case of heterotic gravity.
 Section~\ref{sec:positionSpace} deals with the Fourier transform from momentum to position space.
 We conclude with a discussion of our work and its implications.